jundalisay/superblist/content/en/research/other/alien/essassani/life.md

 **Select what you prefer, WITHOUT judging (invalidating) what you do NOT prefer.**

 You become whatever you focus your attention on.
-To assign any meaning to anything - either a positive meaning or a negative meaning - is to invite that into your life.
+To assign any meaning to anything, either a positive or negative meaning, is to invite that into your life.

 Being neutral about something - assigning it no meaning - is the way to not attract that reality into your life.